 - Federal Teach Grant

-The Return of Title IV Fund Policy does not apply to state grants such as the Cal Grant, institutional loans, or university grants or scholarships.
+The Return of Title IV Fund Policy does not apply to state grants such as the Cal Grant; nor institutional loans, university grants, or scholarships.
 These types of aid are returned based on the LMU Refund percentage calendar.
 The percentage calendar below provides the ‘earned’ percentages by dates.
-Please contact the Office of Financial Aid for more information on the consequences of dropping classes if you receive these types of financial aid.
+Please contact LMU Financial Aid for more information on the consequences of dropping classes if you receive these types of financial aid.